 I was creating many issues, but a lot of them was just not worth to do it.
 I would spend a lot of time doing them and would bring me as much value as others.
 That’s something not even me knew at time when I got the idea.
 But I was an end user, product manager, designer and programmer at the same time so I could decide which issue do first and which later and which just ignore very quickly.
 I could decide that in milliseconds.
 Actually, I could change the way right away, but the main goal (without specification) stayed the same.

 You probably see what I’m trying to say.
 If you will focus on all meetings and proper specification and everything… it’s nothing compared to have proper communication.
-If product owner can explain to you well goal and why they need some features, then you are free to do it your way and change decision at any time if the goal stays same.
+If product owner can explain to you well goal and why they need some features, then you are free to do it your way and change decision at any time if the goal stays the same.
 I’m not saying not doing scrum or other agile techniques, I’m saying that those regular meetings have some meaning, to bring this communication.
 Just bringing those meetings to the team doesn’t mean anything.

-I wanted to also say to programmers to not be afraid to work without specifications.
+Also I wanted to say to programmers to not be afraid to work without specifications.
 I made that mistake before as well.
 I was asking for better specification and if there wasn’t good one we’re complaining and it was also our excuse for many problems.
 I was so wrong!
 I could see thanks to my last two projects that even me was unable to create a specification.
 It was much better to create a functional mock-up, try to use it, change it and continue with next details and features.
 Finally, I’m not afraid to delete the code.
 To be a better programmer, don’t be as well.

 P.S.: Of course every project and a team needs something different but communication is the main tool which has to be there.